sonic-net/SONiC/doc/bulk_counter/bulk_counter.md

 - In phase 1, the change is limited to syncd only, no CLI/swss change.
 Syncd shall deduce the bulk stats mode according to the stats mode defined in FLEX DB:
   - SAI_STATS_MODE_READ -> SAI_STATS_MODE_BULK_READ
   - SAI_STATS_MODE_READ_AND_CLEAR -> SAI_STATS_MODE_BULK_READ_AND_CLEAR
+- Support setting bulk chunk size for the whole counter group or a sub set of counters.

+  Sometimes it can be time consuming to poll a large group of counters for all ports in one shot, which can impact other counters.
+In that case, the bulk counter polling can be split into smaller chunk sizes which makes it faster.
+  Furthermore, different counters within a same counter group can be split into different chunk sizes.
+- Provide an accurate timestamp when counters are polled

 ### Architecture Design

-For each counter group, different statistic type is allowed to choose bulk or non-bulk API based on vendor SAI implementation.
+For each counter group

+1. different statistic type is allowed to choose bulk or non-bulk API based on vendor SAI implementation.
+2. bulk chunk size can be configure for the group of a set of counters in the group

 ![architecture](bulk_counter.svg).

-> Note: In the picture, pg/queue watermark statistic use bulk API and buffer watermark statistic uses non-bulk API.
-This is just an example to show the design idea.
+> Note: In the picture,
+> 1. PG/queue watermark statistic use bulk API and buffer watermark statistic uses non-bulk API.
+> 2. Ports statistic counters are split into smaller chunks: IF_OUT_QLEN counter is polled for all ports and the rest counters are polled for each 32-port group
+> 3. This is just an example to show the design idea.

 ### High-Level Design

 Changes shall be made to sonic-sairedis to support this feature.
 No CLI change.
-No DB schema change.

 > Note: Code present in this design document is only for demonstrating the design idea, it is not production code.